|

 Mention caddis and most anglers assume you are

-talking about one of the numerous species of relatively large insects
+one of the numerous species of relatively large insects that form

-that form a protective case around their bodies from small stones, sand
+a protective case around their bodies from small stones, sand or

-are eagerly consumed by trout as they struggle to break through the
+consumed by trout as they struggle to break through the water

-is easy to underestimate the difficulty insects experience breaking
+It is easy to underestimate the difficulty insects experience

-through the barrier between water and air, and consequently how exposed
+breaking through the barrier between water and air, and

 |